 The Métis are known as “The Flower Beadwork People,” and their traditional garments are decorated with floral artwork.
 This European folk art was taught to the Métis by the Grey Nuns, in the form of silk thread embroidery.
+Prior to that, our Grandmothers created art using porcupine quills on hide, and painting with ochre on hide.
 When seed beads were brought to Canada as trades goods, the Métis put them to use in the same floral designs that they had become so skilled at.
 This is why you’ll find authentic floral beadwork on all Lisa Shepherd, Métis Artist designs.
-The work demonstrates a respect for nature and the teachings passed down by Elders.
+The work demonstrates a respect for nature and the teachings passed down by the Old People.

 Made exclusively in Canada, these heirloom pieces are created using traditional Métis practices and materials.
 They are 100% eco-friendly.
 No machines or electricity are used.
 Every item is hand-stitched, hand-beaded, and a unique piece of Métis art.